 IOWA

 Statute(s) and regulation(s) No.

-Does the state allow drug take-back programs by statute/regulation?
-N/A
+Does the state allow drug N/A

+take-back programs by statute/regulation?

 Program components N/A

 Miscellaneous provisions IOWA CODE ANN. §§135m.1 - 134m.7(West)(2009).

 Prescription Drug Donation Repository.

 Establishes a prescription drug donation repository for persons who have been victims of a state of disaster emergency or a public health disaster.

 Recently proposed legislation No.

 KANSAS

 Statute(s) and regulation(s) No.

-Does the state allow drug take-back programs by statute/regulation?
-N/A
+Does the state allow drug N/A

+take-back programs by

+statute/regulation?

 Program components N/A

 Miscellaneous provisions KAN.
 STAT.
 ANN. § 65-1671(West)(2013).

 Sets forth the criteria for acceptance of unused medication for donation.

+donation.

-Recently proposed legislation No.
+Recently proposed No.

+legislation

 KENTUCKY Statute(s) and regulation(s) Ky.
-REV. STAT.
-ANN. § 218A.170 (3)(West)(2018).
+Rev. Stat.
+Ann. § 218A.170 (3)(West)(2018).
 Does the state allow drug Yes. take-back programs by statute/regulation?
 Program components Ky.
 Rev. Stat.
 Ann. § 218A.170(3) - (4).
 (3) A licensed pharmacist must inform patients who receive a prescription on how to dispose of unwanted, unused, or expired prescription drugs verbally, in writing, or posted signage.
 (4) A pharmacist may make available a means to dispose of a nontoxic composition for the sequestration, deactivation, destruction, and disposal of an unused or unwanted, or expired prescription of an opioid, benzodiazepine, a barbiturate, codeine, or an amphetamine or provide an on-onsite, safe, and secure medication disposal receptable or kiosk for safe disposal.
-Miscellaneous provisions KY.
-REV. STAT.
-ANN. § 15.291(West)(2021).Kentucky Opioid Abatement Advisory Commission; membership; meetings; criteria for award of moneys from opioid abatement trust fund.
+Miscellaneous provisions Ky.
+Rev. Stat.
+Ann. § 15.291(West)(2021).
+Kentucky Opioid Abatement Advisory Commission; membership; meetings; criteria for award of moneys from opioid abatement trust fund.
 Creates the Opioid Abatement Advisory Commission, which will award moneys from the opioid abatement trust fund to reimburse prior expenses or fund projects related to opioid use disorder including programs that provide drug take-back disposal or destruction programs.
-Recently proposed legislation No.
+201 KAR 2:440 (Effective July 20, 2022).
+Authorizes the Board of Pharmacy to promulgate administrative regulation to a create drug donation program.
+Recently proposed legislation 2022 Kentucky House Bill No. 776, Kentucky 2022 Regular Session (Introduced).
+An Act Relating to Controlled Substances.
+The proposed bill would require that harm reduction centers established pursuant to the bill must dispose of or arrange for the disposal of any drug surrendered by an individual for disposal.

-LOUISIANA Statute(s) and regulation(s) LA.
-ADMIN CODE. tit.
+LOUISIANA Statute(s) and regulation(s) La.
+Admin Code.
+Tit.
 46 § 2749(West)(2020).
 Does the state allow drug take-back programs by statute/regulation?
 Yes.
-Program components LA.
-ADMIN CODE. tit.
+Program components La.
+Admin Code. tit.
 46 § 2749.
 Disposal of Controlled Substances.
 Establishes guidelines for any person in possession of a controlled substance who desires or is required to dispose of the substance who wishes to request the assistance from the special agent in charge of the DEA in the area in which the person is located for authority and instructions to dispose of the controlled substance.
-Miscellaneous provisions LA.
-STAT.
-ANN. § 40:2191(West)(2018).
+Miscellaneous provisions La.
+Stat.
+Ann. § 40:2191(West)(2018).
 Disposal of deceased patient's unused controlled substances.
 Upon death of a patient receiving hospice services, ownership of the patient's unused Schedule II, III, IV, or V controlled substances under 21 CFR 1308 may transfer to the hospice for immediate disposal.
 Recently proposed legislation No.